nixsee/NewNoteFromSelection-VSCode/README.md

     "macros.list": {
             //if you are having trouble with the formatting, you can make this delay slower (1000 is 1 second).
 Just depends on the speed/load of your processor.
             "updateNote": [
-                {
+                //if you are having trouble with the formatting, you can make this delay slower (1000 is 1 second) {
                     "command": "$delay",
                     "args": {